 Thackeray set to enter Legislative Council unopposed after Congress withdraws nominee

-New Delhi, May 10: Maharashtra Chief Minister Uddhav Thackeray is all set toenter the Legislative Council unopposed after the Congress on Sunday said that it would withdraw one of its two nominees for the May 21 elections to nine seats.
+New Delhi, May 10: Maharashtra Chief Minister Uddhav Thackeray is all set to enter the Legislative Council unopposed after the Congress on Sunday said that it would withdraw one of its two nominees for the May 21 elections to nine seats.

 "We have decided to field only one out of two nominees for the MLC elections, which means the MVA (Maha Vikas Aghadi of Shiv Sena, NCP and Congress) will have five nominees for as many seats (out of the total nine)", state Congress president Balasaheb Thorat was quoted as saying by PTI.